wtsi-hgi/irobot/irobot/precache/README.md

 ### Manual Invalidation

 A force request is effectively manual invalidation.
-However, unlike in the previous instances, the original data is not removed until the new data is complete.
-It is assumed that manual invalidation will be an exceptional case, so the original data ought to remain for continuous service.
+It will delete any state already existing in the precache, presuming its metadata indicate that it's changed, regardless of any current users.
+It is assumed that manual invalidation will be an exceptional case, hence not protecting against this kind of DoS attack.

 ## Miscellany